medavox/distribackup/docs/report/report.md

 ###Publisher Has Updates to Push to All Subscribers / Publisher Adds Files

-1. P announces to all known peers the changed file revision numbers (partial fileTree state info)
+1. P announces to all known peers the changed file revision numbers (partial file Tree state info)
-1. If P has any data about bandwidths of various subscribers, the files are sent to the fastest first, to mazimise the number of peers that can supply the file.
+1. If P has any data about bandwidths of various subscribers, the files are sent to the fastest first, to maximise the number of peers that can supply the file.
 If not, a random subscriber is chosen
 2. Every time a subscriber finishes downloading a file, it announces to peers it hasn't heard the same announcement from.
 3. For every subscriber still downloading the file, requests are made for that file to those who have it.
 3. Data is gathered by every peer about speeds during the transfer